Why Can’t They Just Get Along? How to Help Siblings Become Friends Instead of Enemies

 Respect for others.
 This encompasses respect for the person and her property.
 Make a house rule that no disrespectful verbal words or physical gestures will be tolerated.
 Yates recommends role playing to help children learn how to verbalize frustrations without attacking the other person.
 Also, stress the need to ask before taking another sibling’s property—and to return the possession in the condition it was received, such as washing a shirt after wearing it.

 Emphasize servanthood.
 Being a servant is the perfect antidote for selfishness.
-“Teaching our kids how to be servants is a very proactive and biblical approach,” says Turansky.
+“Teaching our kids how to be servants is a very proactive and Galatians 5:13,” says Turansky.

 Transfer responsibility.
 Instead of a parent stepping in to solve the problem, have the children come up with the solution.
 For instance, when kids are fighting over a toy, have them sit down and discuss how to share the toy without assistance from Mom or Dad.